aydayurtoglu/CS102-project/group/AtaSeren_log.md

 ### ~ 3rd May 2020 ~
 I completed half of the Android Studio class that I took from Udemy.
 I will further do a research about adding camera to app and work on design and code of some of the classes.

+### ~ 7th May 2020 ~
+I learned every useful feature of Android Studio from Udemy class.
+I contributed my friends' codes and designs by doing researches about our major issues about app and making changes on the code.

+### ~ 12th May 2020 ~
+I continued to research about our major issues such as storage and creating animation.

+### ~ 16th May 2020 ~
+Eren and I wrote the DrawActivity code which allows us to draw on images and connected it to other parts of the code.
+We will improve the features of this activity such as adding new colors and brush sizes.

 ****